junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 <br>

 The burning thirst in his throat is like lava boiling.
 Dean thinks the vampire fever in him might literally burst into flames and burn him alive from the inside out with sheer desire.
-His entire vision is turning red, with the smear of blood on Cas's lips the cherry on cake.
+His entire vision is turning red, with the smear of blood on Cas's lips the cherry on the cake.

 Dean thinks he could never hate himself more than he does now.